The following paragraphs set out the Group’s compliance with the ten principles of the QCA Code.

 The Company maintains a dedicated email address which investors may use to contact the Company which, together with the Company’s address, are prominently displayed here on the Company's website.

 Communication with shareholders is seen as an important part of the Board’s responsibilities, and care is taken to ensure that all price-sensitive information is made available to all shareholders at the same time.
 Responsibility for investor relations rests with the Chief Executive Officer.

-A full explanation of the Group’s strategy and business model and how they are executed is set out on pages 8 and 9 of the Company’s Annual Report for the year ended 31 December 2017.
+A full explanation of the Group’s strategy and business model and how they are executed is set out on pages 10 and 11 of the Company’s Annual Report for the year ended 31 December 2018, available to download here.
 Over and above its shareholders and its employees, the Board believes the Group’s main stakeholder groups are its collaboration partners, suppliers, relevant regulatory authorities and the patients involved in the Group’s clinical development activities.

 To support its world-leading research, the Group works with contract research organisations and, in its collaborations, with leading academic institutions and commercial partners, as well as individual key opinion leaders.
 In development, the Group works closely with its key third party suppliers to continually enhance and improve the development process for our Live Biotherapeutics.
 In such a new and swiftly evolving field as Live Biotherapeutics an effective working relationship with regulatory authorities and clinicians is key to understand and indeed define the regulatory environment and clinical processes affecting Live Biotherapeutics.

 The Group is aware of its corporate social responsibilities and the need to maintain effective working relationships across its broad range of stakeholder groups.
 The Group’s business model addresses the need to balance the interests and needs of all of these stakeholder groups while maintaining focus on the Board’s primary responsibility to promote the success of the Company for the benefit of its shareholders as a whole.